Chief Justice getting ready to turn in his gavel

 “It goes a long way to ensure statewide coverage,” Gilbertson said of the changes.
 “No longer do all roads lead to Yankton and the Human Services Center located there.”

 There are three veterans treatment courts in Minnehaha, Pennington and Codington counties.
-All programs are under the direction of a judge who is a veteran and can understand the challenges they face.
+All programs are under the direction of a judge who is a veteran and can understand the challenges veterans face.

 The veterans court is assisted by the Veterans Administration and, when appropriate, allows access to VA inpatient treatment.